bos/stanford-cs240h/notes/l3/memory.md

     * `ccall` says use C calling convention (also `cplusplus` and few others)
-    * `unsafe` promises the C function will not call back into Haskell<br/>Faster than `safe`, but gives undefined results if call triggers GC
+    * `unsafe` promises the C function will not call back into Haskell
+    * `unafe` faster than `safe`, but gives undefined results if call triggers GC
 * Spec for import string: `"`[`static`] [*c-header*] [`&`][*c-name*]`"`
     * `static` required only if *c-name* is `dynamic` or `wrapper`
     * *c-header* is a single `.h` file with the declaration